newrelic/newrelic-node-apollo-server-plugin/README.md

 # New Relic Apollo Server plugin ![Apollo Server Plugin CI](https://github.com/newrelic/newrelic-node-apollo-server-plugin/workflows/Apollo%20Server%20Plugin%20CI/badge.svg)

 New Relic's official Apollo Server plugin for use with the [Node.js agent](https://github.com/newrelic/node-newrelic).
+The supported Apollo Server version is 2.14 or later.

 This plugin expects the Node.js agent [newrelic npm package](https://www.npmjs.com/package/newrelic) has already been installed in your application.